SEMOSS/.github/CONTRIBUTING.md

-# Contributing to SEMOSS / AI Core
+# Contributing to SEMOSS / GovConnect.ai

-Thank you for your interest in contributing to the SEMOSS / AI Core base platform!
+Thank you for your interest in contributing to the SEMOSS / GovConnect.ai base platform!
 Below are the guidelines we would like you to follow:

  - [GitHub Access](#access)